litermi/laravel-secrets-driver/README.md

 If the current environment is set as `local`, database credentials will be the same as in Laravel's `.env` file, to allow usage of the local database for testing and configuration; otherwise, when on a non-local environment, any connection that has the property `use_secrets_driver` set as `true` will be looked for in the remote secrets manager, using the name convention and the connection name as the secret's name:

-**Ex: stage/blog/mysql**
+**Ex.: stage/blog/mysql**

-There is no minimum database configuration needed to be saved in the secret; however, is is recommended that these variables be provided (values are examples):
+There is no minimum database configuration needed to be saved in the secret; however, it is recommended that these variables be provided (values are examples):

 ```javascript
 {